-Code E. Limited Partner's 28% Rate Gain (Loss) From Passive Activities
+Code D. Limited Partner's 28% Rate Gain (Loss) From Passive Activities

 Limited partners only.
 The 28% rate gain (loss) is treated as being from a trade or business that is a single passive activity.
-If a gain is reported, include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-If a loss is reported, report the loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
-However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships starting on page 4.
+If a gain is reported, include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+If a loss is reported, report the loss following the Instructions for Form 8582 to figure how much of the loss can be included on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).
+However, if the publicly traded partnership box is checked, report the loss following the rules for Publicly traded partnerships on page 5.

-Code F. Limited Partner's 28% Rate Gain (Loss) From Other Activities
+Code E. Limited Partner's 28% Rate Gain (Loss) From Other Activities

 The 28% gain (loss) from other activities is not subject to the passive activity limitations.
-Include it on line 4 of the 28% Rate Gain Worksheet on page D-8 of the Instructions for Schedule D (Form 1040).
+Include it on line 4 of the 28% Rate Gain Worksheet on page D-7 of the Instructions for Schedule D (Form 1040).

-Code G. Guaranteed Payments
+Code F. Guaranteed Payments

-Generally, these amounts are not passive income, and you should report them on Schedule E (Form 1040), Part II, column (j) (e.g., guaranteed payments for personal services).
+Generally, these amounts are not passive income, and you should report them on Schedule E (Form 1040), line 28, column (j) (for example, guaranteed payments for personal services).

-Code H. Income From Discharge of Indebtedness
+Code G. Income From Discharge of Indebtedness

-The amount reported under Code H is excluded from your gross income to the extent provided in section 108 if the discharge:
+The amount reported under Code G is excluded from your gross income to the extent provided in section 108 if the discharge:

-- 1. Occurred in a title 11 case relating to bankruptcy, - 2.
-Occurred when you were insolvent, - 3.
+- 1. Occurred in a title 11 case relating to bankruptcy, - Occurred when you were insolvent, - 3.
 Involved qualified farm indebtedness, as defined in section 108(g), or - 4.
 Involved qualified real property business indebtedness, as defined in section 108(c)(3), unless the partner is a C corporation.